msgr0/gplas2/README.md

     ##
     ## Threshold for predicting plasmid-derived contigs: 0.5
     ##
-    ## Number of plasmid paths created per node: 20
+    ## Number of plasmid walks created per node: 20
     ##
     ## Threshold of gplas scores: 0.1
     ##
+    ## Minimum frequency to consider an edge: 0.1
     ##
     ##
+    ##
-    ## Your results are in results/ and path/
+    ## Your results are in results/ and walks/
     ##
     ## We hope it helps your research, thanks for using gplas!
     ##